 #2 Use Older Credit Cards

-Another way to quickly improve my credit score is to use an older as opposed to a newer card.
+Another way to quickly improve your credit score is to use an older as opposed to a newer card.
 Accounts that are older are viewed as more favorable than ones that were recently created.
 Don’t make the mistake of closing an old account just because you rarely use it.
 Make sure to always pay off the balance each and every month.
 Additionally, avoid getting additional credit cards or fast loans.

 #3 Wait on the New Car